SidJhamb/paragraph-search/README.md

 ```

 ### **/paragraph/dictionary/**
-* Returns the definition of the top 10 words (frequency) found in the all the paragraphs currently store in the system.
+* This returns the definition of the top 10 words (frequency wise) found in the all the paragraphs currently stored in
+  the database.
-* Word definition should retrieved from [https://dictionaryapi.dev/](https://dictionaryapi.dev/).
+* Word definition is retrieved from [https://dictionaryapi.dev/](https://dictionaryapi.dev/).

 ##### Sample Request
 ```